Smiling child sitting with an adult, representing family-centred healthcare and wellbeing.

 A section of the journey mapping process developed during the project.

-In the 12-week implementation phase, we co-designed and tested three solutions: A central review team that cut referral times from 10 weeks to 10 days A parent handbook to build clarity and confidence An in-reach team to streamline autism and ADHD diagnosis
+In the 12-week implementation phase, we co-designed, prototyped, and tested three solutions, using rapid prototypes to validate ideas with families and staff: a central review team that cut referral times from 10 weeks to 10 days, a parent handbook to build clarity and confidence, and an in-reach team to streamline autism and ADHD diagnoses.

-Now being explored nationally, these solutions show what’s possible when design tackles complexity at scale - delivering faster access, stronger collaboration, and a more joined-up future for children’s healthcare.
+Now being explored nationally, these solutions demonstrate how design methods can bring clarity to complex system challenges, align stakeholders, and de-risk new approaches.
+The result is faster access, stronger collaboration, and a more joined-up future for children’s healthcare.

 Young boy playing with puzzle pieces alongside an adult during a therapy or learning activity.